Skip to content

 "Warmth gives us the indication if we can trust this person and whether the person has good intentions."

 Warmth opens the relationship.
+It is what makes a buyer willing to tell you the truth.
 It drives:

 • Information sharing